Delicious soft Homemade Cheese Bread , made two ways - a lovely Cheddar cheese version and a Parmesan and Herb version.

 Ingredients

-- 6 1/2 cups unbleached bread flour, can use all purpose, if that's all you have (28oz)
+- 6 1/2 cups (794 g) unbleached bread flour, spooned and levelled (can use all purpose, flour *see Note 1 below)

-- 1 cup lukewarm water, (8oz) about 95F (for even softer bread, use 1 cup water leftover from boiling potatoes, cooled)
+- 1 cup (227 g) lukewarm water, about 95F (for even softer bread, you can use 1 cup water leftover from boiling potatoes, cooled)

-- 1/4 cup melted unsalted butter , (2oz) or vegetable oil
+- 1/4 cup (57 g) unsalted butter , melted, or the same amount of vegetable/canola oil

 Cheddar and Herb (to make one loaf):

-- 1/4 cup minced herbs, (parsley and chives are good choices)
+- 1/4 cup (60 ml) minced fresh herbs, parsley and chives are good choices or a heaping tablespoon of dried herbs

 Parmesan, Garlic and Herb (to make one loaf):

-- 1/2 tsp garlic powder, (or about 2 tsp. minced fresh garlic)
+- 1/2 teaspoon garlic powder, or about 2 tsp. minced fresh garlic

 Instructions

 - In a mixing bowl or the bowl of a stand mixer, combine the flour, salt and sugar* together.
-(Tip: If measuring your flour in cups, without a scale, hold back 1 cup to add as needed later). *If you're using honey or agave, add with the liquid ingredients instead.
+(Tip: If measuring your flour in cups, without a scale, hold back 1 cup of the flour, to add as needed later, as needed). *If you're using honey or agave, add with the liquid ingredients instead.

 - In a large measuring cup or bowl, combine the water and buttermilk and whisk in the yeast until dissolved.
 Add this mixture, along with the melted butter, to the dry ingredients.
 Mix by hand or with a dough hook, until the mixture is combined, about 2 minutes.
 Let the dough rest for 5 minutes.

-- Continue mixing the dough, adding more flour or water, as needed, until the dough becomes soft, smooth and tacky, but not sticky.
+- Continue mixing the dough, adding more flour in very small increments, as needed, until the dough becomes soft, smooth and tacky, but not sticky.

-- Transfer the dough to a lightly floured surface and knead for a couple of minutes, then form dough into a ball.
+- Transfer the dough to a lightly floured surface and knead for a couple of minutes, adding more flour only if the dough is sticking to your hands or the work surface, then form dough into a ball.
 Place the dough in a lightly oiled bowl, cover with plastic wrap and either refrigerate for up to 4 days, or allow to sit at room temperature until doubled in size (about 60-90 minutes). (*Tip: I like to use an 8-cup glass measuring cup, so it's easy to see when it's doubled by the markings).

 - Note: If you have refrigerated your dough, remove from the refrigerator 2 hours before you plan to bake, to allow it to come to room temperature.